-We have audited the accompanying financial statements (the financial statements) of St. Louis County Historical Society (the Society), a nonprofit organization, which comprise the accompanying statements of financial position as of December 31, 2022 and 2021, and the related accompanying statements of activities, functional expenses, and cash flows for the years then ended, and the related notes to the financial statements.
+We have audited the accompanying financial statements of St. Louis County Historical Society (the Society), a nonprofit organization, which comprise the accompanying statements of financial position as of December 31, 2023 and 2022, and the related accompanying statements of activities, functional expenses, and cash flows for the years then ended, and the related notes to the financial statements.

-In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, the financial position of St. Louis County Historical Society as of December 31, 2022 and 2021, and the changes in its net assets and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America (GAAP).
+In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, the financial position of St. Louis County Historical Society as of December 31, 2023 and 2022, and the changes in its net assets and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America (GAAP).